kristoffer-tungland/RevitTestRunner/.github/README.md

 - Check that the package ID doesn't conflict with existing packages
 - Ensure you have permissions to publish to the target feed
 - Verify all Revit-specific packages are being generated correctly

+### Test Execution Issues
+- **Framework tests failing**: Check unit test logic and dependencies
+- **Want to run Revit tests**: These must be run locally with Revit installed
+- **Filter not working**: Verify the filter syntax matches your project structure

 ### Version Issues
 - Review the GitVersion configuration in `GitVersion.yml`